Four Dots

 • Document processes and train internal teams

-Expected outcomes: 20-30% total traffic recovery, sustainable performance improvements, internal team enablement for ongoing optimization
+Expected outcomes: 20-30% total traffic recovery across the 90-day period, sustainable performance improvements, internal team enablement for ongoing optimization

 Measuring Success: KPIs That Matter